helynranta/FGJ2013/README.md

 video of the game:
 [![youtube video](http://img.youtube.com/vi/w8EAs5Ix47A/0.jpg)](https://www.youtube.com/watch?v=w8EAs5Ix47A "youtube video")

-code is published under same license under all other global game jam stuff and can be found in lisenc.txt.
+code is published under same license under all other global game jam stuff and can be found in lisence.txt.